-We have been hearing from you that not knowing when the feedback you submit has been turned into bugs and fixed has been frustrating.
-We’re happy to tell you that we are not addressing this issue in one way, but in THREE ways.
-We have created a “something for everyone” model of letting you know (per a Twitter question I posed a few weeks ago around “how do you want to find out a feedback you filed has been fixed”).
+Windows Insiders, thank you for letting us know that not knowing when the feedback you’ve submitted has been turned into bugs and fixed was frustrating.
+We’re happy to tell you that we are not just addressing this issue in one way, but in three ways.

-We announced this at Ignite 2017 during our Windows Insiders 4 Business session and it was received well in the audience.
+We announced this at Ignite 2017 during our Windows Insiders 4 Business session, and it was received well with that audience.
 This project is named after Blair Glennon, who leads our Insider Insights.
-Some of you might be seeing a new kind of SIUF (System Initiated User Feedback) aka those popups that show up on your taskbar asking you what you think of a specific feature.
+Some of you might be seeing a new kind of System Initiated User Feedback (SIUF), those popups that show up on your taskbar asking you what you think of a specific feature.
 This SIUF will say something like:

-We started rolling out these SIUFs a few weeks ago, so if you see one of these, please do respond to it so we can see if this “close the loop” mechanism is working.
-We started with the Insider who submitted the original piece of feedback that resulted in the fix and expanded this to the Insiders who upvoted the original piece of feedback, you might see these popups.
+We started rolling out these SIUFs a few weeks ago, so if you see one of these, please respond to it, so we can see if this close the loop method is working.
+If you’re the Insider who submitted the original piece of feedback that resulted in the fix or upvoted the original piece of feedback, you might see these popups.

-We heard your feedback — that you like to get notifications about the program through email — so you will also start seeing the same message from the SIUF’s above in emails sent to the MSA you used to sign up for the program.
-Don’t worry, if you respond to the SIUF in our first group, we won’t email – we wait a short amount of time to allow you to respond to the original SIUF and follow up with an email like the below:
+We heard your feedback that you like to get notifications about the program through email, so you’ll also start seeing the same messages in emails sent to the MSA you used to join the program.
+Don’t worry, if you respond to the SIUF in our first group, we won’t email you.
+Instead, we’ll wait a short amount of time to allow you to respond to the original SIUF and follow up with an email like this:

-Starting now, you will notified about important events regarding feedback you submitted in the Feedback Hub itself.
-Look for the Changes Made filter to look at ONLY the feedback there have been important changes to.
+Starting now, you’ll notified about important events regarding feedback you submitted in the Feedback Hub itself.
+Look for the Changes Made filter to look at only the feedback that’s resulted in important changes.

 We appreciate your desire to influence this product we all love so much.
-If you have submitted a very impactful feedback item that we fixed in the Fall Creators Update, we have also provided you with a three month LinkedIn Learning subscription so you can continue to learn and grow.
+If you’ve submitted a very helpful feedback item that we fixed in the Fall Creators Update, we’ve also given you a three month LinkedIn Learning subscription, so you can continue to learn and grow.

 Thank you for being a Windows Insider!